 Born in the Republic of Ireland, Albert obtained a degree in Commerce and initially started out on a career in business.
 He discovered that his interest in people, social problems, inequality, deprivation and disadvantage far outweighed his interest in commerce.

-After moving to the UK in 1986 and settling in Birmingham, Albert qualified as a social worker and practiced generically within Birmingham City Council with all adult client groups.
+After moving to the UK in 1986 and settling in Birmingham, Albert qualified as a social worker and practised generically within Birmingham City Council with all adult client groups.
 He qualified as a Social Work Practice Teacher in 2005, and started to work closely with a number of local universities.
-After a period as a practice learning coordinator and off-site practice educator with Birmingham City Council Learning and Development, he was appointed as a senior lecturer with Birmingham City University in 2007.
-In addition to teaching, Albert took on the role of Subject Quality Coordinator, continued to study teaching and learning in higher education and began his current role of Programme Director in January 2014.
+After a period as a practice learning coordinator and off-site practice educator with Birmingham City Council Learning and Development, he was appointed as a Senior Lecturer in Social Work with Birmingham City University in 2007.
+In addition to teaching, Albert took on the role of Subject Quality Coordinator, and was Programme Director for the BSc (Hons) Social work Degree from 2014 to 2016.